Tweening

 with the current value and ends with the newly provided one.

-We can chain multiple tweens together by calling the to()
+We can chain multiple tweens together by calling the to() method on the

 returned object: